-In response to the devastation left by the wildfires specifically in Central & Northern California (i.e. Carr Fire) CAL INC is available to provide the necessary services to clean up and rebuild the affected communities.
+In response to the devastation left by the wildfires specifically in Central & Northern California (i.e. Kinkade Fire) CAL INC is available to provide the necessary services to clean up and rebuild the affected communities.
 We provide services in the following counties but not limited to Alameda, Butte, Contra Costa, Fresno, Lassen, Lake, Lassen, Mariposa, Mendocino, Modoc, Napa, San Francisco, Santa Clara, Shasta, Sikiyou, Solano, Sonoma, Tulare, Yolo, Yuba, etc.

 Please call our office for more information at 707-446-7996 or email at email@example.com.

 The Department of Toxic Substances Control (DTSC) is available to assist local, state and federal agencies after major wildfires.
 Staff from DTSC’s Emergency Response Program oversees contractors who remove household hazardous waste (HHW) and asbestos from burned structures and parcels.
 CAL INC is well versed in these requirements and we are ready to help clean up your property!

 CAL INC has built a reputation for outstanding customer service by being responsive to our client's needs and accommodating to their requests.
 This factor, combined with our construction expertise, and our near flawless safety record, are all keys to CAL INC's success.
 Our safety process can be ranked among the most effective anywhere.
 We emphasize prevention and our safety performance statistics show that we are successful.

 CAL INC is an ISNetworld member in good standing, with a passing grade to work with our clients.